Penn Quakers: Men's soccer

 Before the NCAA began its tournament in 1959, the annual national champion was declared by the Intercollegiate Association Football League (IAFL) — from 1911 to 1926 — and then the Intercollegiate Soccer Football Association (ISFA), from 1927 to 1958.
 From 1911 to 1958, Penn won ten national championships.

 Men's squash

 The University of Pennsylvania features one of the fastest rising men's squash programs in the nation, reaching new heights in 2020 by finishing as national runners up.
 The feat marked the first such occasion in program history.

 Men's swimming

 The Penn men's swimming team was founded in 1894.
 They have won the Ivy League championships five times: in 1940; 1964–65; 1967–68; 1969–70; and 1970–71.
 Penn's swim team practices and competes at Sheerr Pool in the Pottruck fitness facility.

 Wrestling

-Penn Quaker Wrestling dates back to 1905, where the first intercollegiate wrestling championship was held in Weightman Hall Gym located on University of Penn campus.
-Princeton, Yale and Columbia joined Penn in founding the Eastern Intercollegiate Wrestling Association (EIWA), which the team currently competes in.
-Coached by Hall of Fame coach and Penn alumnus Roger Reina C'84.
-The Penn Quaker Wrestling team currently competes in the historic Palestra Arena.
+Penn Quaker wrestling dates back to 1905, where the first intercollegiate wrestling championship was held in Weightman Hall Gym located on campus.
+Princeton, Yale and Columbia joined Penn in founding the Eastern Intercollegiate Wrestling Association (EIWA).
+The wrestling team competes in the Palestra arena.